owl-project/NVISII/README.md

 Since the CUDA docker image includes limited libs, this script adds the missing one for NVISII to run.
 This could potentially cause problems if the docker image is deployed on a different system, please make sure the NVIDIA drivers match on all your systems.
+This also implies that you should [check](https://github.com/owl-project/NVISII/blob/master/docker/Dockerfile#L31) which version of NViSII to install, see above.

 ```
 docker build . -t nvisii:07.20